hhvm/user-documentation/guides/hack/05-functions/10-anonymous-functions.md

 @@ anonymous-functions-examples/chaining.php @@

-Note that all the parameter types and return types are absent in the lambda-creation expression; they can be omitted, in which case, they are inferred.
+Note that some of the parameter types and return types are absent in the lambda-creation expression; they can sometimes be omitted, in which case, they are inferred.
 For completeness, here's the same expression written with explicit type information:

 ```Hack